 Personal trainer Paul Humphries explains that the cross trainer is a great low-impact, high-energy cardiovascular machine, that uses both the lower and upper body while maintaining a strong core.
 Sounds like the dream machine, right?

 Paul adds, ‘Unlike treadmills, where the machine works you, cross trainers need plenty of energy just to get them started but once you get going, you can spend a long time on one, while burning a lot of calories.’

 Ready to get going?
-First, a word on form and key terms - and then try one of Paul’s best elliptical machine workouts, tailored to all fitness levels…
+First, a word on form and key terms - and then try one of Paul’s killer workouts, tailored to all fitness levels…

 How to use an elliptical machine